Incarnations of the Doctor

 - Establishing Character Moment:

-- Her first episode ends with her breaking into a humongous smile when she sees her new face, proclaiming "Oh, brilliant!" in response to it, and falling out of the TARDIS.
+- Her first scene ends with her breaking into a humongous smile when she sees her new face, proclaiming "Oh, brilliant!" in response to it, and falling out of the TARDIS.
 When she lands in the train and meets her companions, she immediately starts talking a mile a minute to figure out the alien threat attacking the train, remembers Ryan's, Yaz's and Graham's names easily, and declares that she's calling Yasmin "Yaz" because they're friends now.
 Capaldi's stern, prickly, and professional Doctor this is not.

 - During this same scene, when the tentacled thing attacking the train tries to attack more after the Doctor asks it what it is, she says, "Okay, you don't like questions.
 More the private type, I get that."
-This Doctor, while seeming open, is indeed one of the more private regenerations of the revival series, and doesn't react well to being asked questions she considers too personal.
+This Doctor, while seeming open, is indeed one of the more private incarnations of the revival series, and doesn't react well to being asked questions she considers too personal.

 - "The Ghost Monument" shows off the darker side that she still has and tries to suppress; forgetting about making Yaz feel better while she's angry, snarling at the remnants to get out of her head, and implying all her talk of hope is more a way to cope than something she truly believes in.
-Additionally, her outbursts in "The Tsuranga Conundrum" basically foreshadows her ruthless personality in Series 12.
+Additionally, her outbursts in "The Tsuranga Conundrum" basically foreshadow her ruthless personality in Series 12.

 - Extreme Omnivore: She has eaten dirt (and even offered some for her companions to eat, who promptly refused) and human bone dust.
 Additionally, in "Revolution of the Daleks", she mentions to her Pting neighbor that she had tried to eat the prison bars before.